LukasGadeMEA20/Group302-PCSS-server/README.md

 Step 6: Write down the IP-address and port.
 These are used for the clients to connect to the server and join the game.

 Step 7: Play the game!
 To join the server, go to the [client-side GitHub page](https://github.com/LukasGadeMEA20/Group302-PCSS-client) and follow the instructions there.

+### Future work - for both Client and Server
+The program could really use a lot of code clean up and some optimization different places.
+The server also does not handle a user exiting the program while connected to the server very well, and will tank your computer quite a lot if you do so, so I would recommend not doing that.
+If you were to do close the program while connected to the server, you will have to close and open the server.
+We tried finding out where that problem could be solved, but the only solution we could come up with, was creating a try-catch around every to/fromClient, with it catching the exception "SocketException".
+We did not know if that was the way to go, which it probably was, but that could be a good spot to start looking at.